 Conditions will be tough; the temperature will average -5C during almost constant daylight.
 Winds predominately northerly, with a risk of rough water, 50ft waves & early returning ice.

 Wildlife will be encountered, including Polar Bears, the region’s top land predator.
-The crew will be take the necessary precautions.
+The crew will be taking the necessary precautions.

 Our plan is to have the expedition filmed along the lines of three 40 minute films documenting the expedition, the challenges the team faced and the environment and wildlife encountered.